DLXPlugins/photo-block/readme.txt

 == Changelog ==

+= 1.3.10 =
+* Released 2025-08-03
+* Bug fix: Object caching resulted in global styles saving/rendering correctly.
+This has been resolved.
+* Bug fix: Global styles wouldn't take priority in frontend styles.
+* New feature: You can give images a group slug so that they are popped up as a gallery in a lightbox.

 = 1.3.0 =
 * Released 2025-07-31
 * New feature: Cropping now pops up in a modal, giving much more room to crop/edit the photo.
 This solves a bug where cropping in smaller screens or columns would cause the layout to warp.